 Rental income arising from operating leases on investment property is recognised in the consolidated statement of comprehensive income on a straight line basis over the term of the lease.

-Interest income is recognised in the consolidated statement of comprehensive income as it accrues.
+Interest income is recognised in the consolidated statement of comprehensive income using the effective interest method.